abelnperez/Final-Project-Stock-Market/README.md

-#  | Final Project: Stock Market ETL and Visualization 📊📈📉
+#  | Final Project: Stock Market ETL and Visualization 📊📈

 ![](https://github.com/abelnperez/Final-Project-Stock-Market/blob/main/images/project_images/shutterstock_1917266012-750x406.jpg)

 ## Project Description

-We have received a request from one of our biggest clients, Capital Stone Ventures & Co,  to create a product that can satisfy the necesity of their shareholders.
-The main idea is to create a dashboard than can gather and visualize the financial data from all the stock companies from de USA.
-The task instead is not easy, we have to do first an extensive market analisys to find the main source where we can extract the data.
-After that the follow step is the extraction of the data and the cleaning of it, once cleaned and prepared we need to gather all the data and storage it in a data base and create the relations between the data.
-Once the data is extracted, cleaned and gathered we enter in the last step, the visualization.
-The objective of this last step is to create an interactive dashboard where the clients can have at first shight all the important metric so they can take the proper decisions in order to invest their money wisely.
+We have received a request from one of our biggest clients, Capital Stone Ventures & Co, to create a product that can satisfy the needs of their shareholders.
+The main idea is to create a dashboard that can gather and visualize the financial data from all the stock companies in the USA.
+Although the task is not easy, we first need to conduct an extensive market analysis to find the main source from which we can extract the data.
+After that, the next step is the extraction of the data and its cleaning.
+Once cleaned and prepared, we need to gather all the data and store it in a database, creating relationships between the data.
+Once the data is extracted, cleaned, and gathered, we enter the last step: visualization.
+The objective of this final step is to create an interactive dashboard where clients can, at first glance, see all the important metrics so they can make informed decisions regarding their investments.

 ![](https://github.com/abelnperez/Final-Project-Stock-Market/blob/main/images/project_images/stock_market_update.jpeg.jpg)